 Graduate and MMath Students form an essential and respected part of the undergraduate teaching force at Warwick.
 Our students are of the highest calibre: most have 3 or 4 A’s at A-level and STEP.
 They expect and deserve good teaching.
 They also need the support and encouragement of people who vividly remember how challenging undergraduate mathematics can be.

 What do supervisors do?

-Supervisors meet groups of 4 or 5 students once or twice a week to answer questions, discuss assignment problems, and stimulate participation and debate.
+Supervisors meet groups of 5 students once a week to answer questions, discuss assignment problems, and stimulate participation and debate.
 You will typically be asked to mark three assignments per student per week.
 This must be done responsibly and promptly, as in most subjects assessed work is worth 15% of the final mark.
 At the end of each term you will be expected to complete a student report form on each of your students.

 Whom will I teach?

 MMath students are only given first year students to supervise, although this includes joint degree students from stats, physics and computer science.
 For all students this year due to Covid changes, they will be in groups of 5 and you will meet them, either online or face to face, once a week.
 If you have maths students, and we go ahead with term 3 supervisions (to be decided) you will be given the option not to supervise in the third term at a later date.